What is Odefsey?

 Women with HIV or AIDS should not breast-feed a baby.
 Even if your baby is born without HIV, the virus may be passed to the baby in your breast milk.

-Odefsey is not approved for use by anyone younger than 12 years old.
-It is not known if Odefsey is safe and effective in children under 12 years of age or who weigh less than 77 lb (35 kg).
+Odefsey is not approved for use by anyone younger than 12 years old or weighing less than 77 pounds (35 kilograms).

 How should I take Odefsey?